 Collection agents are allowed to reach debtors at their homes or places of employment.
-However if a debtor informs the agent to stop calling them at work, the collector is not longer allowed to call that number.
-The debtor can inform the agent in writing or verbally.
-Collection agents are not allowed to contact the debtor’s associates, neighbors, or family members if they are not in possession of the debtor’s contact information.
+However, if a debtor informs the agent to stop calling them at work, the collector is no longer allowed to call that number.
+The debtor can notify the agent in writing or verbally.
+Collection agents cannot contact the debtor’s associates, neighbors, or family members if they do not have the debtor’s contact information.
 The agent cannot reveal any information about the debt unless they are speaking directly with the debtor.
-This includes the fact that he or she is calling from a collections agency. .
+This includes the fact that he or she is calling from a collections agency.

 What Can Debt Collectors Do Under FDCPA Regulations?

 Collection agents are allowed to inform debtors about the debt that is owed.
-They are also allowed to request payment for the debt that is owed.
-In many cases, the agent is also allowed to work out a payment plan or even a settlement amount to pay the bill in one lump sum.
+They are also entitled to request payment for the debt that is owed.
+In many cases, the agent can also work out a payment plan or even a settlement amount to pay the bill in one lump sum.
 It must be noted the FDCPA was created to protect debtors from being harassed by collection agencies.
-While some debtors are under the false impression that they are being harassed when the collection agent is simply performing his or her job under the letter of the law, there are certain criteria to be aware of.
+While some debtors are under the false impression that they are being harassed when the collection agent is merely performing their job under the law’s letter, there are specific criteria to be aware of.
 For example, collection agents cannot threaten bodily harm or arrest.
-They cannot threaten to sue debtors unless they actually intend to do so.
+They cannot threaten to sue debtors unless they intend to do so.

 If you have enjoyed reading this article and found it informative, please share it with all of your contacts on social media.
 Payment Savvy greatly appreciates your efforts in this manner.
 Please stay tuned for more interesting articles.